mattrussell2/gradescope-autograder/README.md

 cd dockerbuild
 ./deploy_container
 ```
 The container will be built and uploaded to Dockerhub with the tag you specified.
-This should take a few minutes to build the first time, but subsequent uploads will be lightning fast!
 Note: in rare cases, the `Docker` build process hangs in the early stages.
 If this happens to you, run `rm ~/.docker/config.json` and try again.
 For the future, if you make changes to any of the files in the `dockerbuild` folder, or to `bin/run_autograder`, make sure to re-run this script.
-If you make 'breaking' changes to your autograder, change the tag name in the `.dockertag` file.

 ### to-dos per assignment with the `Docker` method